Isaac Cookson (politician): Political career

 Cookson represented the Christchurch Country electorate in 1860 following the resignation of John Ollivier, and then the Kaiapoi electorate from 1861 to 1863, when he resigned.

 He was a member of the Canterbury Provincial Council and represented the Town of Lyttelton electorate (1853–1861) and then the City of Christchurch electorate (1861–1862).
 Cookson resigned from his political roles in October 1862 as he had received news of his only daughter Louisa having fallen seriously ill in Europe.
 The Superintendent of the Canterbury Province, James FitzGerald, presided over a private dinner on 13 October attended by some 60 people.
 The Cooksons did not get to see their daughter again as she died on 22 November 1862 in Pau in southern France.

 Death

 Janetta Cookson died on a journey to South America in late 1866.
 After leaving Saint Thomas, one of the Virgin Islands in the Caribbean Sea, she fell ill and died within a couple of days.
-Isaac Cookson died in England in 1870.
+Isaac Cookson died on 10 December 1870 at Newcastle upon Tyne.
+His will concerning his New Zealand affairs was presided over by Justice Henry Barnes Gresson in March 1873.